• Skip to primary navigation

 8. Add the cornbread dressing.
 Cornbread, veggies, and herbs in a large white casserole dish to be baked to make Southern Cornbread Dressing.

-9. Cover with foil and bake about 30 minutes.
+9. Cover with foil and bake for 30 minutes.

-10. Remove foil and bake another 15 minutes.
+10. Remove foil and bake for another 15 minutes.

 11. Serve and enjoy!